 Another more personal reason I wanted to make this book and do this event, I need to show my 16-year-old son, this is how you behave, this is how you listen, this is how you can participate in the revolution for a better world.

 All my life, my best friends, my heroes, the ones that have taught me the most, have been women.
 And every one of the women in this book have become my friends and heroes and teachers as well, and I feel so lucky and grateful for that.

 Thank you Lauren WB Vermette for the title of the book.
 Thank you Taylore Dawn Kelly for allowing her incredible artwork to be on the cover.
 Thank you Crystal Paradis and her organization Feminist Oasis for putting her stamp of approval on this book and being its sponsor.
 And thank you Wendy Cannella for editing this book with me, for the beautiful foreword, and for putting up with me throughout the process.
 I had many insecure questions about how to put this book together.
 Some stuff she talked me into, some stuff she talked me out of.
 Nothing was done without her input.
 It would not be what it is without her.

 Also, thank you to the Portsmouth poet laureate program for supporting this project in every way including monetarily.

 And thank you, most of all, to every woman in the book for trusting me and being a part of Lunation.

-You can purchase a copy of the book at Book and Bar in Portsmouth, NH or online at Senile Monk Press.
+You can purchase a copy of the book at Book and Bar in Portsmouth, NH or read for free online at Bee Monk Press.
 The book is 14 dollars, which includes shipping, and don’t forget to leave your address.
 Lunation is part of the not-for-profit Good Fat series of poetry publications and all money from the sale of the book goes to the PPLP to pay for the cost of production and printing and for future community building projects.